 Lion Long Term Partners LP, a Significant Shareholder of Texas Pacific and Land Corporation, Urges Shareholders to Vote Against Proposal 4 at Upcoming Annual Meeting

-/EIN News/ -- GRAND CAYMAN, Cayman Islands, Oct.
-25, 2022 (GLOBE NEWSWIRE) -- Lion Long Term Partners LP, a significant shareholder of 50,600 shares of Texas Pacific Land Corporation (NYSE: TPL) urges shareholders to vote against Proposal 4 at the Company’s upcoming annual meeting of stockholders on November 16, 2022.
+GRAND CAYMAN, Cayman Islands, Oct.
+25, 2022 (GLOBE NEWSWIRE) -- Lion Long Term Partners LP, a significant shareholder of 50,600 shares of Texas Pacific Land Corporation TPL urges shareholders to vote against Proposal 4 at the Company's upcoming annual meeting of stockholders on November 16, 2022.

 Proposal 4 asks shareholders "To approve an amendment to the Company's Certificate of Incorporation increasing the authorized shares of common stock from 7,756,156 shares to 46,536,936 shares."